ygypt/lang/grammar.md

 ```
 sa has (x has y)

-sake : ke is introduced
+poke : ke is introduced
-sake ka : ke has ka
+poke ka : ke has ka
-sake ka ki : ke has ka and ki
+poke ka ki : ke has ka and ki
-sake xeko : ke has the action of ko existing ??
+poke xeko : ke has the action of ko existing ??
 ?? ke has the responsibility of ko's existence?
 ?? ke has the soul of ko?
 ?? ke has the equivalence of ko?